Mojinnn/VANET_project/README.md

-# VANET_project
+# Simulate emergency accident alert system via VANET using SUMO and NS3

-Simulate emergency accident alert system via VANET using SUMO and NS3
+This is a project for final term of Network Programming.